afearbm/new-relic-plugins/netapp-eseries/README.md

 ## System Requirements

-The NetApp Storage plugin collects data by making REST calls to OnCommand API Services.
+The NetApp Storage plugin collects data using the SANtricity Web Service for E-Series.
 Before installing and configuring the plugin, ensure your system meets the following requirements:

 **New Relic Requirements**
 - A New Relic account

 **NetApp Storage Plugin Requirements**
-- **NetApp OnCommand ApiServices:** NetApp OnCommand API Services version 1.0 or 1.1 is required to collect data.
+- **A NetApp E- or EF-Series storage system:**
+- **API:** SANtricity Web Service for E-Series Proxy v1.3+.
 - **A Blue Medora License.** A trial license will ship with the plugin.
 This license will remain effective for the duration of the Blue Medora beta trial period.

 ----